jmm5781/tech-elevator-backup-java-green-finalcapstone-team0/README.md

 between frontend and backend.
 Application authenticates user login at different privilege levels, displays animals available for adoption including search, details, and multiple photos per animal, supports creating/updating/deleting animals, stores images in the database as byte arrays, and has a community volunteer signup feature including email functionality with JavaMailSender.
+### Required software to run this project:
+* IntelliJ for Spring backend, VSCode with node modules installed for Vue frontend, PostgreSQL

 # Project Plan
 ## 1. Development Environment